 However, most of the standing remains at Alacahöyük, such as the “Sphinx Gate”, date from the Hittite period that followed the Hattians (1460-1200 BC).
-At that time the city was surrounded by a mud brick wall with a stone base.
-The “Sphinx Gate”, fortified with towers, was the main gate of the city.
-It was flanked by two sphinx protomes with, in its inner parts, a relief depicting a double-eagle holding rabbits in its claws.
+At that time, the city was surrounded by a mud brick wall with a stone base.
+The “Sphinx Gate”, fortified with towers, was the city’s main gate.
+It was flanked by two sphinx protomes with a relief in its inner parts depicting a double-eagle holding rabbits in its claws.
 These sphinxes were the protectors of the city.

-The lower parts of the towers were decorated with orthostat reliefs depicting a religious ceremony including a king and a queen praying to a bull before an altar, a lion hunt, animals being sacrificed as well as jugglers and acrobats.
-These depictions represented an entire ritual set of cult, libation, hunting and entertainment that included a religious ceremony in honour of the Storm God.
-The original reliefs are on display in the Museum of Anatolian Civilizations in Ankara.
+The lower parts of the towers were decorated with orthostat reliefs depicting a religious ceremony, including a king and a queen praying to a bull before an altar, a lion hunt, sacrificed animals, jugglers, and acrobats.
+These depictions represented an entire ritual set of cult, libation, hunting and entertainment, including a religious ceremony in honour of the Storm God.
+The original reliefs are displayed in the Museum of Anatolian Civilizations in Ankara.

-A dam dated to 1,240 BC has also survived 1.5 kilmetres to the southeast of Alacahöyük (see image here).
-It was one of numerous dams built against droughts on the order of King Tudhaliya IV in the name of the goddess Hebat.
-The dam holds about 15,000 cubic meters of water and is the oldest and the largest known dam in Anatolia.
+A dam dated to 1,240 BC has also survived 1.5 kilometres to the southeast of Alacahöyük (see image here).
+It was one of the numerous dams built against droughts on the order of King Tudhaliya IV in the name of the goddess Hebat.
+The dam holds about 15,000 cubic meters of water and is Anatolia’s oldest and largest dam.
 The Alacahöyük dam is still being used today to irrigate fields in the region.